“Tucker, you were absolutely amazing, and the kids loved you! Your teaching style kept them

 “We all have different ways of learning.
 There’s no one way to fix your stroke.
-We’ll have over 100 kids at clinics, and I see them as 100 different opportunities to connect and develop a better way to train and race.
+We’ll have over 100 swimmers at clinics, and I see them as 100 different opportunities to connect and develop a better way to train and race.
 Athletes get coached at all the time.
 I am here to coach with the swimmers.”

-Choosing to engage in each practice whether you’re feeling fresh or exhausted is crucial to becoming a great swimmer.
+Choosing to engage in each practice, whether you’re feeling fresh or exhausted, is crucial to becoming a great swimmer.
 Dupree credits his quick rise in swimming success to acute attention to details and technique rather than pounding out the yardage.

 In addition to his wealth of swim knowledge, Dupree emphasizes the importance of strengthening the mental aspect of competition and the daily grind of training: “The mental aspect of competition is what sets apart the good from the great.”
 Mastering your mindset starts with awareness of your body, confidence in your training, and an informed race strategy built from trial and error.

-Dupree’s natural instinct to turn challenges into opportunities for growth will not only transform your swimmer’s perspective on the sport, but also will sharpen their ability to adapt and rise to meet any challenge life may bring.
+Dupree’s natural instinct to turn challenges into opportunities for growth will not only transform your swimmer’s perspective on the sport, but also sharpen their ability to adapt and rise to meet any challenge life may bring.